skiff-org/skiff-apps/README.md

 To start, check out our [deployed CodeSandbox instance](https://codesandbox.io/p/github/skiff-org/skiff-apps/main).

 Instructions for local development can be found in [skiff-mail-web/README.md](skiff-mail-web/README.md).
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for ways to get involved with Skiff open-source development.

+## Using Skiff Calendar

+Local development of Skiff Calendar is currently being improved to support development of more views and calendar features.
+Stay tuned or open an issue.

 ## Questions?